Boundaries of planar graphs, via circle packings: The cable process

 \subsection{Heat kernel estimates}

 Finally, we are able to deduce estimates for the heat kernel of the cable process on $X$.
-Let $q_t(x,y)$ denote the heat kernel for the Markov process $\{Z_t\}_{t \geq 0}$ associated with $(X,m,\sE)$, that is, $q_t(x,\cdot)$ is the density (with respect to $m$) of $Z_t$ conditioned on $Z_0=x$.
-For a set $A\subset X$ we let $q_t^A(x,y)$ denote the heat kernel for the process killed when it exits $A$.
+Let $q_t(x,y)$ denote the heat kernel for the Markov process $\{Z_t\}_{t \geq0}$ associated with $(\oX,m,\sE)$, that is, $q_t(x,\cdot)$ is the density (with respect to $m$) of $Z_t$ conditioned on $Z_0=x$.
+For a set $A\subset\oX$, we let $q_t^A(x,y)$ denote the heat kernel for the process killed when it exits $A$.
+(If $A= \oX$, then $q^A$ is just the unkilled heat kernel.)